 RDoC’s Resiliency Curriculum is practical, skills-based, and designed to help mitigate stress and optimize performance.
-It is instrumental in helping medical residents overcome both the anticipated and the unexpected adversities of medical training.
-Resiliency training prepares residents to transition to long, rewarding, and sustainable careers − which yields benefits for patients and Canada’s healthcare system as a whole.
+It is instrumental in helping residents overcome both the anticipated and the unexpected adversities of medical training.
+The Resiliency Curriculum promotes the importance of mental resiliency in physicians by fostering supportive learning environments and advocating for a systematic approach to understanding and addressing stressors.
+Resiliency training prepares residents to transition to rewarding, and sustainable careers − which yields benefits for patients and Canada’s healthcare system as a whole.

 The main component of RDoC’s Resiliency Curriculum is the Resident Module, a 3-hour interactive workshop facilitated by RDoC’s resiliency peer trainers.

 RDoC has also created a Leadership Module intended for anyone in the postgraduate medical education environment who wishes to champion resident resiliency and well-being.